Phillip Bennett: Governor of Tasmania

-Gray refused to resign, initially intending to stay in office until defeated in the House.
-When he learned of the Labor-Green agreement, he asked Bennett to dissolve the legislature and call new elections.
+Gray refused to resign immediately, intending to stay in office until defeated in the House.
+When defeated on a no-confidence motion, he canvassed asking Bennett to dissolve the legislature and call new elections.
 Under normal circumstances, Bennett would have been bound by convention to honour this request.
-However, Bennett refused to do so.
+However, Bennett indicated he would be unlikely to accept such advice.
 He believed that Gray was no longer in a position to govern, and therefore had lost the right to ask for a dissolution.
 He'd also been privately assured before the formal accord was signed that the Greens would back a Labor government.
 Gray was thus forced to resign, and Bennett commissioned Field as premier.

 Bennett on several occasions also became Administrator of the Commonwealth during overseas visits by the then Governor-General, Bill Hayden.

 Retirement

 After retiring from the governorship, Bennett served as inaugural Chairman of the Australian War Memorial Foundation.
-He has been the Patron of the 2 Commando Association (now the Australian Commando Association Victoria) since 1985, Patron of The St John Ambulance in the ACT since 1996, and a past President of the Order of Australia Association (elected National President of the Order of Australian Association in March 1997).
-He is also the inaugural National Patron of the Royal Australian Regiment Association.
+He was the Patron of the 2 Commando Association (now the Australian Commando Association Victoria) from 1985, Patron of The St John Ambulance in the ACT from 1996, and a President of the Order of Australia Association (elected National President of the Order of Australian Association in March 1997).
+He was also the inaugural National Patron of the Royal Australian Regiment Association.

 A biography of Bennett's life, The Last Knight by Robert Lowry, was published in 2011.

+Death

+Sir Philip Bennett died on 1 August 2023, at the age of 94.

 Awards and honours

 Bennett was appointed a Companion of the Distinguished Service Order (DSO) in 1969 for service as Commanding Officer of the 1st Battalion, Royal Australian Regiment in Vietnam.
 Bennett was made an Officer in the Military Division of the Order of Australia (AO) in 1981, a Knight Commander in the Military Division of the Order of the British Empire (KBE) in 1982, and was promoted to Companion of the Order of Australia (AC) in 1985.

-He was Mentioned in Despatches for; 'During the period, 9 November 1950 to June 1951, this officer performed the duty of mortar platoon commander through that period.
+Bennett was Mentioned in Despatches for; 'During the period, 9 November 1950 to June 1951, this officer performed the duty of mortar platoon commander through that period.
 His support of battalion attacks was of the highest order etc.'

-In 1983 he was made a Commander of the US Legion of Merit, and in 1985 was awarded the Republic of Korea Order of National Security Medal.
+In 1983, he was made a Commander of the US Legion of Merit, and in 1985, was awarded the South Korean Order of National Security Merit.
 He was awarded an Honorary LLD (NSW) in October 1995 for his contribution to military education and the Australian Defence Force Academy.
 He was made a Knight of St John in 1988 and awarded the degree of Doctor of Laws, honoris causa, by the University of Tasmania in 1992.
 He was awarded the Centenary Medal in 2001.